 3) Look at each school’s financial aid calculator online

-If you need financial assistance to pay for college, then this tool can help to see how much aid you can expect to recieve from the school.
+If you need financial assistance to pay for college, then this tool can help to see how much aid you can expect to receive from the school.
 This can help you figure out if you can realistically afford to attend the schools you are applying to.
 Here is a link to Harvard’s net price calculator.

 4) Check what subjects are available to study at each school

 Harvard is unique because even if we doesn’t offer the concentration (major) you are looking for, you can create your own special concentration.
 However, not every school is as flexible.
-Additionaly, if you don’t currently know what you want to study, that’s a-okay!
-While some schools require you to apply to a major or specific disaplibe when you apply to the school, not all schools do.
+Additionally, if you don’t currently know what you want to study, that’s a-okay!
+While some schools require you to apply to a major or specific discapline when you apply to the school, not all schools do.
 For example, Harvard students don’t declare their concentration until after the third semester on campus.
 This means you have plenty of time to explore your interests before picking a concentration.

 5) Think about what type of town do you want to attend college in

 A small suburban town?
 A large city?
 Something in between?